 - Using UDL to plan for learner variability helps generate ideas to improve new or existing instruction.

-Accessible Educational Materials, Alternate Format, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Other, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Alternate Format, Other, Teaching about Accessibility in Curriculum, Uncategorized

 Bryan Saums is passionate about helping students, faculty, and staff succeed in the community college setting.
 He holds two master’s degrees, plus a certification in geographic information systems (GIS), and a master’s certification in instructional design.
 Bryan designed and delivered his first distance learning course in 2002.
 In addition to his instructional design work in higher education, he has designed education programs in government and the nonprofit sector.
 While Bryan has never been arrested for disturbing the peace, he plays banjo so the possibility is always open.